 The following article published in the UC Davis California Aggie (circa April 2013) confirms our worst fears with regards to the practice of spay/neuter and the veterinary community.
 The study discussed in this article is a “smoking gun” in that it provides incontrovertible evidence of the damage spay/neuter is inflicting upon our dogs.
 The research veterinarians acknowledge orthopedic damage, metabolic injury and the increased incidence of cancer due to spay/neuter.
 There is an admission that tubal ligation/vasectomy could prevent pet overpopulation without this damage to our dogs.
-And then, the article inexplicably comes to the jaw-dropping conclusion that perhaps we should spay or neuter our dogs at a different age!
-Alternatively, it is suggested dog guardians should be apprised of the risks of spay/neuter before agreeing to the procedure in spite of the fact that California law mandates all rescue dogs must be spayed or neutered before adoption.
-Has the veterinary community completely lost its way?
+The author of the article tells us the principal investigator Dr. Hart concludes we should sterilize our dogs at a later time in their lives.
+Another investigator suggests dog guardians should be apprised of the risks of spay/neuter before agreeing to the procedure.
+Subsequent studies at UCD in 2014 61 and 2016 108 have shown consistent findings in Labrador Retrievers and German Shepherds.
+The problem as we see it, is that California law mandates all rescue dogs must be spayed or neutered before adoption.
+We think the veterinary community should be lobbying our legislators to change the law to specify sterilization rather than spay/neuter.
+In that case, those of us willing to adopt a “rescued dog” would be able to get a healthy dog in the bargain.

 UC Davis Study Shows Negative Effects of Neutering